nats-io/nats-site/content/blog/exploring-nats-as-a-backend-for-k3s.md

 What do we gain with an embedded server?

 The original motivation was to further reduce the distribution and dependency footprint, resulting in the option of a single k3s binary with KINE and NATS embedded.

-However, there are two other benefits over the other embedded options currently available (etcd and SQLite).
+In addition to the reduced dependency footprint, there are multiple benefits over etcd and SQLite:

-The `nats://` endpoint supports a `serverConfig` query param pointing to a local NATS config file.
-This gives the flexibility of configuring the instance as a [Leaf Node][ln] extending an existing NATS system.
+* The `nats://` endpoint supports a `serverConfig` query param pointing to a local NATS config file.
+This gives the flexibility of configuring the instance as a [Leaf Node][ln], which enables the secure extension of an existing NATS system.
+Leaf nodes initiate connections to the remote servers, making them friendly for network environments with heavy use of network address translation (NAT).

-Building on the above example showcased in the RethinkConn talk, embedded NATS makes it possible to extend to the edge and maintain local state without remote connectivity to a NATS cluster.
-However, visibility and management of these edge (and non-edge) deployments can still be acheived.
+* Building on the above example showcased in the RethinkConn talk, embedded NATS makes it possible to extend to the edge and maintain local state if remote connectivity to a NATS cluster is lost, without sacrificing visibility or management capabilities.

-This segues into the second point, which is, acknowledging the combination of NATS embedded within k3s.
-A single binary gives you all the advantages of NATS combined with a workload scheduler!
+* A single binary provides all of the advantages of NATS combined with a workload scheduler!
+As a result, your data lives on and traverses one system, unifying design, development and operations.

 **Having a single binary with k3s and NATS is superpower.**